Skip to content

 Exercise 3: Implement map transformation

-Given a dynamic array and a transformation function, apply the transformation function to each element and store the results in a new array to return.
+Given a dynamic array and a transformation function, we apply the transformation function to each element and store the results in a new array to return.

 c

-Exercise 4: Implement concatenation
+Exercise 4: Implementing Concatenation

 Concatenate two dynamic arrays of the same type into a new dynamic array.